Special Message to Men Whose Partners Have Had or May Have a Tubal Ligation

 The second reason is not MEDICALLY justifiable.
 That is, the risk of pregnancy after either vasectomy or tubal ligation is so low that the risk of either procedure is probably greater than the risk of pregnancy after either procedure.
 In the couple's minds, the two procedures may be SOCIALLY justifiable, but the second procedure does pose an unwarranted medical risk.
 My suggestion to such couples is that if they want to demonstrate their commitments to each other, an alternative method, such as simultaneous tattoos, would be less risky.

-The third reason is also not medically justifiable.
 CERTAINLY a tubal after a vasectomy is not justifiable, unless a woman has extramarital partners.
 A vasectomy (A) is less risky than a tubal [tubals are performed under general anesthesia and involve entry into the abdomenal cavity], (B) has an extremely low failure rate, and (C) can be easily monitored periodically by simply having a qualified person in a lab look at a semen specimen under a microscope for the presence or absence of sperm.
 The exception to "A" is the tubal performed as part of a scheduled Caesarean section.
 If a man with a pregnant partner due to have a C-section (because of large twins or prior C-section) is considering vasectomy, he should delay vasectomy until after the birth.
 If his partner does have a C-section and undergoes tubal ligation during that C-section, he should NOT have a vasectomy, because the risk of vasectomy outweighs the risk of pregnancy after the BTL.

 For those who want more detail: keep in mind that tubal ligation can be performed at three different "times" using one of a number of "techniques".
 Those "times" are: